BhuyanMonami/GUI-Data-Visualization-Tool/README.md

    ```
    $ pip install virtualenv
    ```
-2. Open a terminal in the project root directory and run:
+2. Open a terminal in the project root directory (FirstHydrogenGUI)and run:
    ```
    $ virtualenv FH
    ```